cloudmesh-community/book/chapters/preface/notation.md

 ---

-:bulb: *Notes are indicated with a bulb and are written in itallic and surounded by bars*
+:bulb: *Notes are indicated with a bulb and are written in itallic and surounded by bars* using the `:bulb:` emoji

 ---